 The fans don’t work as well and there is bench seating if you’re lucky.
 We had the luxury of utilizing the luggage rack in the second class train, and John sat on our bags on the third class train.
 The differences between second and third class were relatively minor since we stood for both.

-The Best Stops Along the Kandy to Ella Railway
+The Best Kandy to Ella Train Stops

-The best tip I can give regarding the Kandy to Ella train is to get off and stop along the way!
+The best tip I can give regarding Kandy to Ella by train is to get off and stop along the way!
 Ella is an extremely disappointing town (more on that later), and its lower elevation means you’ll miss some of the best views and scenery.
 Sure, the train is pretty, but being able to walk and drive through endless fields of tea and rolling countryside is an incredible experience.
 Do yourself a favor and stop at these amazing places along the Kandy to Ella railway.

 For more about where to go in Sri Lanka, check out this two-week Sri Lankan itinerary.